Dear reader of ADxS.org, please excuse the disruption.

 • Increased power in mid-beta over parietal regions.

-A more recent meta-analysis of 17 studies found an effect size of the total sample for absolute theta of p = 0.58 and for relative theta of p = 0.92.
-The beta-theta ratio or the increased theta value is therefore suitable as a diagnostic instrument in a certain development phase and could be further developed as a diagnostic instrument.90
+A recent meta-analysis of 17 studies found a total sample Effect size of p = 0.58 for absolute theta and p = 0.92 for relative theta.
+The beta-theta ratio or the increased theta value is therefore suitable as a diagnostic instrument in a certain development phase and could be further developed as a diagnostic instrument.97

-The oversized theta-beta ratio is reduced in adulthood,9126 so that a diagnosis with this, if at all, could probably only be considered for children.
+The oversized theta-beta ratio is reduced in adulthood,9829 so that a diagnosis with this, if at all, could probably only be considered for children.

 A meta-study found no conclusive link between the theta-beta ratio and ADHD.
-Unfortunately, however, no distinction was made between subtypes.92 However, an increased theta-beta ratio is said to predict responding to treatment with stimulants or neurofeedback.92
+Unfortunately, however, no distinction was made between subtypes.99 However, an increased theta-beta ratio is said to predict responding to treatment with stimulants or neurofeedback.99

 Our discussions with a neurofeedback therapist revealed some interesting findings:

-• Not only in ADHD, but also in a number of other mental disorders, such as depression, compulsions, trauma or migraine sufferers, beta increases in a state of relaxation, while it decreases in healthy people when they relax.
+• Not only in ADHD, but also in a number of other mental disorders, such as depression, Compulsions, trauma or even migraine sufferers, beta increases in a state of relaxation, while it decreases in healthy people when they relax.

-This - characteristic - increase in beta levels during relaxation could possibly explain the symptoms of racing thoughts and sleep problems.
+This - characteristic - increase in beta levels during relaxation could possibly explain the symptoms of circling thoughts and sleep problems.

-We conclude from this that the theta-beta ratio in the laboratory environment can at best enable a clear diagnosis to be made as a differentiation between a group of ADHD sufferers and a group of (proven) healthy people.
-However, it is probably not suitable as a diagnostic tool in real life - for people who do not know whether they suffer from ADHD or another disorder, or are healthy - because deviations in the theta and beta range occur in a variety of mental disorders and the alternative to the presence of ADHD, unlike in the test environment, is not necessarily “healthy”, but includes the possibility of a number of other mental disorders or tendencies.
+We conclude from this that the theta-beta ratio in the laboratory environment can at best enable a clear diagnosis to be made as a differentiation of a group of people with ADHD in comparison to a group of (proven) healthy people.
+However, it is probably not suitable as a diagnostic tool in real life - for people for whom it is not known whether they suffer from ADHD or another Disorder, or are healthy - because deviations in the theta and beta range occur in a large number of mental disorders and the alternative to the presence of ADHD, unlike in the test environment, is not necessarily “healthy”, but includes the possibility of a number of other mental disorders or tendencies.

 • ADHD-HI and ADHD-I have characteristically different theta/beta profiles.